maptime/chicago/_posts/2016-04-05-projections.md

 - [True Size](http://thetruesize.com/) - Because of the projection that most web maps use, the size of countries is extremely distorted.

 ### Emily's portion
-- [QGIS](http://www.qgis.org) - Download and install this ahead of time to follow the exercise along with Emily.
+- [QGIS](http://www.qgis.org) - Download and install version 2.14 "Essen" ahead of time to follow the exercise along with Emily.
 Works on Windows, Linux, and Mac.
+- [Map of ChiHackNight members](https://github.com/chihacknight/members-map) - Download the shapefile that contains the number of CHN members per ward (data collected 2 Feb.
+2016).

 ### Derek's portion
 - [CartoDB tutorial](https://docs.google.com/document/d/1edLKCDe3gQ1gaVqsMoQcdttrK3OdSkGWb5SmXSZvrOg/edit#)